Gaspi/ESTP-2025/README.md

 - [ ] Filter to see Git credentials: `env | grep GIT`
 - [ ] Filter to see S3 credentials: `env | grep AWS`
 - [ ] Filter to see `mc` host configuration: `env | grep MC`
+- [ ] Setup custom environment variables in a service's configuration

 ## Host a web service